smartgeber Logo

 Antwort der Redaktion

-Another downside to smart home technology is the reliability of the devices.
+The reliability of smart home devices is another significant disadvantage.
 Many users experience connectivity issues, where devices fail to communicate with each other or with the central hub.
-This can be frustrating, especially if you're relying on these devices for essential functions like security or climate control.
-Regular software updates and a stable internet connection are necessary to minimize these disruptions.
+This can lead to frustration, especially if you're relying on these devices for essential functions like security or climate control.
+Additionally, power outages or internet disruptions can render your smart home inoperative.

 Last updated 3 mins ago